ssloy/triador/README.md

 * R2 ttt
 * R3 ttt
 * R4 ttt

-The emulator drops the computer state for all steps.
+The emulator prints the complete state of the Triador computer for all steps.
+Note that in its current form any call for "EX ttt" means "halt and catch fire".

 # An example program